apache/airflow-ci/README.md

-# Apache Airflow (Incubating) CI Docker Repository
+# Apache Airflow CI Docker Repository

 **Do not use this image for production**